 There are probably a few things you didn't know about the polar bear.
 However, you might know that they live in the circumpolar north, also known as the Arctic Circle.
 Although they're often pictured alongside penguins, polar bears and penguins, which live in the Southern Hemisphere, would never meet in nature.
 Instead, polar bears share a habitat with seals, arctic foxes and reindeer.

 They're built for their habitat - their thick, white fur works as insulation and camouflage, and underneath they have black skin that soaks up the sun's rays.
 They also have a thick layer of fat that helps them retain body heat.
 Polar bears are strong swimmers, with slightly webbed paws that help them move through the water.

-Polar bears are gigantic, even for bears - they're the world's largest land predators, and can weigh up to 1000 kilos.
+Polar bears are gigantic, even for bears - they're the world's largest land predators, and can weigh up to 1,500 pounds!
 They have no natural enemies.

 Many people have the misconception that polar bears hibernate.
 They don't; in fact, technically no bears do.
 Hibernation requires a reduction in body temperature.
 Because bears are so big, it takes a lot of energy to reduce or increase their body temperature: more than they'd conserve by hibernating in the first place.

 However, bears - polar bears included - are significantly less active during the colder months.
 For female polar bears that aren't pregnant and male polar bears, this simply means sleeping more and moving less.
 Pregnant polar bears will enter a den, and actually give birth during the winter.
 While in their den, they enter a hibernation-like state where their heat and metabolic rates decrease, but their body temperatures remains stable.
 This allows the mother to conserve energy while still being relatively alert.